Policies and Procedures

 CARDS offers different criteria to make allowances for students whose testing accommodations include extended time.
 CARDS students who: (1) receive 1.5x or 2x extended time or untimed breaks to complete a final exam (usually 3 hours); and (2) have two exams scheduled for one day, would be testing anywhere from 8-12 hours in one day.
 Therefore, CARDS’s threshold for an exam hardship is defined as two exams within a 24-hour period if students are testing for more than 6 hours.
 In these cases, CARDS would allow students to move the start time for one of their exams.
 Students must complete an exam hardship form.

-For Spring 2021, please know CARDS will not be proctoring exams remotely.
-If you meet the criteria of an exam hardship and have more than 6 hours of timed testing with your eligible accommodations, please complete the Final Exam Hardship Request Form by the 5pm, Tuesday, April 13, 2021 deadline.
-CARDS will then review your hardship request, follow up with your faculty members, and move the exam to a different date if needed.
-Please double-check all of your final exam information provided by your professors as well as the posted exam schedules before submitting your form.
+If you meet the criteria of an exam hardship and have more than 6 hours of timed testing with your eligible accommodations, please complete the Final Exam Hardship Request Form by the 5pm, Thursday, December 2, 2021 deadline by clicking on the link below and completing the form, so that CARDS can review your hardship and move the exam to a different date if needed.
+Please double-check all of your final exam information provided by your professors as well as the below exam schedules before submitting your form.

 If faculty question a change in start time, CARDS staff will review the request to determine which exam to move.
 In general, we move the exam scheduled to start later.
 However, we do consider the comments provided by faculty on this form when making a determination if neither faculty member agrees to an alternative date.
 Please note that, when proctoring on-campus, CARDS will move the late afternoon/evening exams (4:00pm, 4:10pm, 7:00pm, 7:10pm) to earlier in the day to fit within our extended office hours for final exams.